corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.1 Decrease overlap in effects when installed with ["Terraform" to Tomb World](https://steamcommunity.com/sharedfiles/filedetails/?id=2625663437)
 * 2.0.0 Upgrade for compatibility with Stellaris version 3.2 "Herbert"
     * Account for new radiotrophic variant
+    * Verify the fallback is used for Aquatic

 ## Source Code